Washington Post, 9/25/2020 – ETHEL LOUISE JONES SMITH “EFFIE” 03/31/1938 – 09/11/2020

-On Friday, September 11, 2020, Ethel Louise Jones Smith “Effie”, Founder and Executive Director of Consumer Action Network (CAN) and stalwart advocate in the Washington, DC mental health community, passed away at the age of 82.
-Ethel Louise Jones Smith was born on March 31, 1938 in Anderson County, South Carolina.
+On Friday, September 11, 2020, Ethel “Effie” Louise Jones Smith, Founder and executive Director of Consumer Action Network (CAN) and stalwart advocate in the Washington DC mental and behavioral health community, passed away at the age of 82.
+Effie was born on March 31, 1938 in Anderson County, South Carolina.

 She was the daughter of the late Bessie Jones Smith and Elijah Traymon, and was raised and adopted by David Smith.
-At an early age, Ethel was a member of the Mountain Springs Baptist Church.
+From an early age, Ethel was a member of the Mountain Springs Baptist Church.
 She graduated from Spearman Public High School in 1957, during which time she cleaned houses and babysat.
-After graduation, she worked at Martin’s Manufactory where she quickly realized that type of work was not for her and she was ready to move on and “get out of dodge”.
-“Aunt Bubba,” as she was affectionately known by her nieces and other family members, relocated to Charlotte, NC and attended beauty school.
-Again, she determined this was not her calling, and she moved to Washington, DC, a city she first visited on her high school senior trip.
-It was the late 60’s, and she pursued opportunities in television broadcasting and freelance photography.
-During this stage of her life, Ethel began to be known as “Effie” to all she met professionally and personally.
+After graduation, she worked at Martin’s Manufactory where she quickly realized that type of work was not for her, and she was ready to move on and “get out of dodge.”

-In 2002, Effie worked with her collaborators, Mary Blake and Mary Hathaway, to launch a new peer-run, not-for-profit called Consumer Action Network (CAN).
-Incorporated in 2003, CAN serves as a vehicle through which individuals receiving mental health services and their families can be heard and engage in self-advocacy, employment, and self-directed, person-centered care.
-After its launch, the organization become a major force in bringing the concepts of recovery, empowerment, and self-directed care to consumers, family members, service providers, and policy makers across DC.
-CAN was Effie’s passion, and she dedicated herself to the vision and mission for 17 years.
-In 2006 and 2007, CAN received the Timothy Coakley Leadership Award from the American College of Mental Health Program Administrators for its work to promote entrepreneurship opportunities for individuals with psychiatric disabilities.
+In 2002, Effie worked with her collaborators, Mary Blake and Mary Hathaway, to launch a new not-for-profit organization called Consumer Action Network.
+Incorporated in 2003, CAN serves as a vehicle through which individuals receiving mental health services and their families can be heard and engage in self-advocacy, employment, and self-directed, person centered care.
+After its launch, the organization has become a major force in bringing the concepts of recovery, empowerment, and self-directed care to consumers, family members, service providers, and policy-makers across DC.
+CAN was Effie’s passion, and she dedicated herself fully to the vision and mission for 17 years.
+In 2006 and 2007, CAN received the Timothy Coakley Leadership Award from the American College of Mental Health Program Administrators for it’s work to promote entrepreneurship opportunities for individuals with psychiatric disabilities.